 6. First Aid Support with Siri.

 Not just from Siri on Apple iOS, but also Google Now, Microsoft Cortana, and Amazon’s Echo.
-These talking digital assistants on mobile devices will continue to become more relevant.
+These talking digital assistants on mobile devices in the article will continue to become more relevant.
 People have started talking to their smartphones, and the smartphones have been great at providing answers.
 Expect them to at the frontline of support very soon.